Naturalclar/slide-react-native-eu-2020/script.md

 The one that we can't forget is to actually test whether the component looks the way you expect it to.

 Storybook is a great tool to do that.
+Storybook is a tool to help build UI component.
 It lists up all your components in a form of `story`, and you can take a look at each component and verify that it looks the way you expect it to.
+So it can be used as a test.

 But as your project gets bigger and bigger.
 The harder it gets to check every single component with your bare eyes.